abigailStev/solid-barnacle/README.md

-# testing_stuff
+# solid-barnacle
 Repo for notebooks that test various things that I want to share.
+Using the github-recommended repo name!